 This is MCAT Organic Chemistry 2.
 We'll be covering aldehydes and ketones.
 Now an aldehyde has this carbonyl directly bonded to a hydrogen.
 When we're naming aldehydes we replace the e for an alkane with al or formyl for the prefix.
 For example, methane becomes methanal.
-Show Transcript
+Read full transcript

 This is written as a single carbon attached to a hydrogen, another hydrogen, and the double bond to oxygen.
 Now the common name for this is formaldehyde or formaldehyde.
 For ethane, it becomes ethanal.
 And this then is our methyl group attached to our carbon.
 This one is commonly known as acetaldehyde.